 Below is the top 10 difference between OpenShift vs Docker:

 Let us discuss some of the major differences between OpenShift vs Docker:

-- Tech Stack Category: OpenShift falls under Paas (Platform as a Service) category while Docker falls under Virtual Machine Containers and Platforms category in the tech stack.
+- Tech Stack Category: OpenShift falls under Paas (Platform as a Service) category, while Docker falls under the Virtual Machine Containers and Platforms category in the tech stack.

-- Container: OpenShift includes a runtime container along with the REST API, coordination, and web interfaces which are used to deploy and manage the individual containers while Docker is only using runtime containers for deploying projects.
+- Container: OpenShift includes a runtime container along with the REST API, coordination, and web interfaces which are used to deploy and manage the individual containers, while Docker is only using runtime containers for deploying projects.
 Both OpenShift and Docker are using kernel isolation features for keeping the tenant processes separate in runtime containers.
-Docker achieves this by using LXC while OpenShift uses SELinux and MCS (Multiple Category Security).
-For the reduction of CPU, memory, and I/O usages by the tenant processes, both OpenShift and Docker use groups.
+Docker achieves this by using LXC, while OpenShift uses SELinux and MCS (Multiple Category Security).
+To reduce CPU, memory, and I/O usages by the tenant processes, both OpenShift and Docker use groups.
 The OpenShift is primarily focusing on LXC for reducing the long-term effort involved.

 - Container Orchestrating Platforms: OpenShift is using Kubernetes internally for Container Orchestration while Docker is using Docker swarms.

 - Functional Units: OpenShift models functional units via the concept of cartridges which are basically hooks written using shell scripts that get called during the invocation of system call.
 On the other hand, Docker achieves the same by using docker images but to achieve this, behind the scenes, a lot of things have to be done manually.